-3 Non-Residential Accessibility Zone Inset Maps 1-5 available in Appendix A
+3 Non-Residential Accessibility Zone Inset Maps 1-5 available in Appendix 1

-3.5 The zonal mapping process allows for progressive reductions in parking provision to be made accordingly.
+3.6 The zonal mapping process allows for progressive reductions in parking provision to be made accordingly.
 The resulting reductions are set out in Table 5.

+Zone type Car parking provision allowed

-site by site assessment
+TC site by site assessment

-0-25%
+1 0-25%

-25-50%
+2 25-50%

-50-75%
+3 50-75%

-75-100%
+All other areas 75-100%

-Expressed as percentages of the standards set out in Table 5
+Expressed as percentages of the e standards set out in Table 5

 See Chapter 4 for more details

-Table 5 Zonal reductions
+Table 6 Zonal reductions

-- 3.6 These ranges (expressed as percentages of the standards set out in Table 3) identify the degree of restraint to be applied to new development within each zone type.
+- 3.7 These ranges (expressed as percentages of the standards set out in Table 3) identify the degree of restraint to be applied to new development within each zone type.
 Within each range, the higher percentage represents the maximum level of parking provision.
 The level of provision will normally be expected to fall within the range shown.

-- 3.7 The general presumption is to use the lower provision that applies within each range.
+- 3.8 The general presumption is to use the lower provision that applies within each range.
 The range allows fine-tuning according to considerations such as:

 - the nature of the development

 - local traffic conditions

 - the relevance of rail services

 - the existing public parking supply.

-- 3.8 A provision higher than the maximum standard (including zonal reduction) will only be permitted in exceptional circumstances, and where it can demonstrated in a TA that this is justified.
+- 3.9 A provision higher than the maximum standard (including zonal reduction) will only be permitted in exceptional circumstances, and where it can demonstrated in a TA that this is justified.